Otavio-coder/Otavio-coder/README.md

 <p align="left">
   💬  I speak Portuguese (my native language), English (advanced), and I am begginer in <strong>Japanese</strong>.<br>
   ✨  Values are very important to me, so I like to reflect and understand other points of view before making decisions.<br>
-  📚  I have almost of experience in MATLAB and in Scilab 💻<br>
+  📚  I have experience with the softwares in MATLAB and in Scilab 💻<br>
   🎸  I work with <strong>"Prog"</strong> and my biggest hobbie is listening to <strong>"Prog"</strong>.
 That is to say, I'm a Programmer who loves Progressive Rock.
-There's nothing better than coding for hours with a great progressive song!
+There's nothing better than coding for hours with a great progressive song!<br>
+  ⚡ Fun fact: I love anime, manga and I'm addicted to webtoons.
 </p>